To Report a Bear Encounter Where Public Safety Is At Risk Call the Conservation Officer Service: 1.877.952.RAPP (7277)

 Contact Us To Help Your Community Become Bear Smart.

-Summer & fall is a crucial time of year to educate residents and visitors on how to reduce human-caused conflict with bears.
 Our experts provide municipalities, service groups, nature clubs, schools & individuals with Bear Smart information aimed at increasing both public safety and wildlife conservation.
 Contact us at: email@example.com or 250-951-9453.
 Bear Smart BC consultants are trained and certified experts that specialize in working with government, industry, and other stakeholders to reduce human conflict with wildlife.

 How to Be Bear Smart - Shaw TV Port Alberni